Plazide/programrs.live/README.md

 # Programrs

 Programrs is a website that aims to gather programming streams from around the internet in one place.
 For the time being, only streams from [Twitch](https://twitch.tv) are being showed.
+Streams from YouTube are planned.

 ## More sources

 If you know any other sources of programming streams, feel free to open an issue so that we can start a discussion about adding it.

+## Contributing

+If you want to start contributing to this project, the easiest way is to add a technology.
+You can do this by going to [src/models/technologies.ts](src/models/technologies.ts).

+Technologies are keywords which are used to identify which technologies are being used within a given stream.
+This is extracted from the title of the stream.

+You can add aliases for a specific technology by making it an array, the first item of the array will be the name used in filtering options.

-## Developing
+### Developing

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).